-She comes from an incredibly wealthy family.
-When a rich 16-year-old who has never had to struggle is telling the world to stop pursuing economically beneficial policies that might lift more people out of poverty because of environmental concerns, it comes across a grossly unfair.
+Greta Thunberg is rich.
+When a rich 16-year-old, who has never had to struggle like those without privilege, is telling the world to stop pursuing economically beneficial policies that might lift more people out of poverty because of environmental concerns, it comes across a grossly unfair.

 Greta Thunberg’s movement began with her launching a weekly school strike.
 What began as just Greta sitting alone outside the Swedish parliament building every Friday, evolved into the school strike movement we have seen today.
 But in pursuing this form of protest, Greta was acting selfishly and showing off her privilege.